TLeconte/vdlm2dec/README.md

 then compile as for the airspy (see above)

+#### For raspberry Pi and others ARM machines :

+The gcc compile option -march=native could not be working, so modify the add_compile_options in CMakeLists.txt to set the correct options for your platform.

 ## Frequency correction for rtl-sdr
 In message header, the P field give an estimation of frequency drift in ppm :